owntracks/booklet/docs/features/android.md

 Since Owntracks 2.1.2 application logs can be exported easily to assist in debugging problems with the app.

 To generate the logs, follow the next steps
+* Temporarily grant write access to local storage.
+Go to Android App Info > Permissions and enable the storage permission.
 * Open the configuration editor at Preferences > Configuration Management > Menu on the right top > Editor
 * Under key enter `debugLog`
 * As value enter `true`